Muon Beam Dump Experiments probe five-dimensional nature of $U(1)_{L_{\mu}-L_{\tau}}$: Introduction

 In our previous study~\cite{Chakraborty:2024xxc}, we looked into a five-dimensional (5D) version of the basic $U(1)_{L_\mu - L_\tau}$ framework that added a single compact spatial dimension.
-The $U(1)_{L_\mu - L_\tau}$ gauge symmetry spreads out in the 5D bulk, {introducing} an infinite number of gauge bosons that are seen as Kaluza-Klein (KK) modes~\cite{Ponton:2012bi} from a four-dimensional~(4D) point of view.
+The $U(1)_{L_\mu - L_\tau}$ gauge symmetry spreads out in the 5D bulk, introducing an infinite number of gauge bosons that are seen as Kaluza-Klein (KK) modes~\cite{Ponton:2012bi} from a four-dimensional~(4D) point of view.
 In this method, the source of the MeV to GeV mass scale can be directly connected to the inverse size of the compact extra dimension under a twisted boundary condition, without the introduction of a new scalar boson.

-This gives physics beyond the Standard Model a bigger framework.
-In~\cite{Chakraborty:2024xxc}, as the first survey, we employed electron-neutrino elastic scattering (E$\nu$ES), specifically the interaction $e \, \nu_{X} \rightarrow e \, \nu_{X}$ $\left( X: e, \bar{e}, \mu, \bar{\mu} \right)$.
-To illustrate our methodology, we examined data from studies Borexino~\cite{Saldanha:2012vba}, TEXONO~\cite{Wong:2015kgl}, and CHARM-II~\cite{CHARM-II:1993phx,CHARM-II:1994dzw} and {considered} the future prospects in DUNE~\cite{DUNE:2016hlj,DUNE:2020fgq}.
-Note that Section one of our previous work~\cite{Chakraborty:2024xxc} contains a list of other kinds of constraints on the 4D $U(1)_{L_\mu - L_\tau}$ scenario.
+{ This is one concrete example of the bigger framework for physics beyond the Standard Model, hidden spatial direction (or directions) in our universe, commonly known as extra dimension(s).
+By utilising the spatial structure of extra dimensions, it becomes possible to construct phenomenologically interesting models that are impossible to realise in four dimensions (see e.g., the seminal works~\cite{Arkani-Hamed:1998jmv,Randall:1999ee}). {Of course, by combining it with mechanisms that are also viable in four dimensions, a wider variety of discussions becomes possible.} Furthermore, (though beyond the scope of this paper's discussion), if matter coordination extends into the extra dimensions, there is also the possibility that experimentally verifiable differences in cosmic expansion may be observed compared to the case of four-dimensional spacetime in early cosmology {(see e.g.,~\cite{Anchordoqui:2024ajk})}.